billfreeman44/bmep/README.md

 bmep
 ====

-bmep: Bill's Mosfire Extraction Program
+bmep: The name doesn't stand for anything.